 As shown in Diagram A, there’s a correlation that’s been very consistent at least as far back as the big financial crisis of 2008; for most institutions, the cost of the dollars they currently have and the cost of a new dollar out of the marketplace (a one-year CD) have been very similar.
 In fact, most of the time the current cost is actually higher.
 Recently, those lines have started to diverge, and the replacement cost has become dramatically higher.
 Losing a consumer is now more expensive than it has ever been in modern history.

-So how do you compete?
+So how can you create real growth?

 New challenges call for new strategies.